ulug2002/str_while_loop_homework/README.md

 ## While09

-  A string of numbers is given.
-Find the sum of all the numbers and return.
+  A string of number is given.
+Find the sum of all the digits and return.

 **Example 1:**